 Overview

 The Dynamic Swift SDK provides multiple authentication methods that are secure, user-friendly, and easy to implement.
-Users can sign in using their email address, phone number, or social media accounts, and the SDK handles all the complexity of OTP generation, verification, and session management.
+Users can sign in using their email address, phone number, passkeys, social media accounts, or external JWT tokens.

 Prerequisites